Thank you to all the delegates that attended the Symposium. Recordings of selected talks will be available in approximatly 2-3 weeks.

 The text and figures should be readable from a short distance of at least one metre.
 The text presented should be precise and structured with a logical flow to the information.

-Posters that are considered to be strong for novelty and quality of the research should concentrate on focused problems, innovative solutions, rigorous methodologies, and should be significant contributions to the meeting.
+Posters should concentrate on focused problems, innovative solutions, rigorous methodologies, and should be significant contributions to the meeting.

 Travel grants